IMAGINARY/mmi-muski-drums/README.md

 ## Configuration

 The configuration files are in the `config` directory.
+These typically shouldn't be modified when installing the app.

 You can override any of the configuration keys through a `settings.yml` file in the root directory.